Visioning a Prosperous 2050

 Steering Committee

-AKM Wareesul Karim, PhD
+AKM Waresul Karim, PhD

 Professor and Dean, School of Business & Economics